wavemotion-dave/DS994a/README.md

 V0.8: 29-Jan-2023 by wavemotion-dave
 * Added DSK2 support and both drives now handle up to 360K disks.
 * Improved default key mapping so X='1' and Y='2' allowing faster game startup.
-* Inverted .bin files now supported with the filenames ending in '3' or '9'.
+* Inverted .bin files now supported with the filenames ending in '9'.
 * Added ability to paste in DSKx.FILENAME from the Disk menu
 * Other cleanups as time permitted.